yl2/CDS/README.md

 To-Do's
-- Ensure that all inputs of calcUpfront and calcSpread work
-- Figure out all inputs for main.c and buildIRExampleCurve
 - Make functions to calculate SpreadDV01, IR01, and RecRisk01
 - Make a function to calculate default probability in decimal (defaultProb)
 - Figure out the default swap curve used in the ISDA model (USD first)

 Existing R function files
-- calcUpfront.R: calculates cash settlement amount from conventional spread
+- calcUpfront.R calculates cash settlement amount from conventional spread
-- calcSpreadTest.R: calculates conventional spread from upfront
+- calcSpread.R calculates conventional spread from upfront
-- CDS.R: construct a primitive CDS class object.
+- CDS.R constructs a primitive CDS class object.
 More to implement once spreadDV01 and IR DV01 functions become available.

 Notes